-The vertiginous slopes of our estate vineyard have been passed on from family to family.
-Over 5 generations of farmers have cultivated the legacy and pedigree of these volcanic soils.
-We are honored to be stewards of this legacy and aim to tell their story through our wines.
+The steep slopes of our estate vineyard have been passed on from family to family.
+Over five generations of farmers have cultivated the legacy and pedigree of these volcanic soils.
+We are honored to be stewards of this legacy and tell their story through our wines.

 NAPA VALLEY AVA

 First planted in 1872 by Swiss-Italian immigrants, Sorenson Vineyard has served as the beating heart of Burgess for more than 150 years.
 Climbing 800-1000 feet above sea level, this vineyard is carved into the western-facing slopes of Howell Mountain, overlooking the Napa Valley below.
 The landscape is dotted with large boulders on the “Konocti Series Volcanics” soil, a very densely compacted volcanic ash, as pines and redwoods surround the vineyard, becoming immersed in morning fog during the harvest months.